AdaCore/learn/content/courses/advanced-ada/chapters/oo_prog.rst

 :ref:`discussed previously <Null_Procedures>`, a null procedure is a procedure that is declared using :ada:`is null` and logically has an empty body.
-Fortunately, null procedures are allowed in interface definitions --- they define the default behavior of such a subprogram as doing nothing.
+Fortunately, null procedures are allowed in interface definitions |mdash| they define the default behavior of such a subprogram as doing nothing.
 Back to the :ada:`Animal` example, the programmer can declare the interface's :ada:`Eat` primitive as follows: